Zero4793/Zeros-Assortment/README.md

 	blind scores equal highest round score achieved this round. have to keep upping the ante Manager/Employer
-	0 joker slots, all jokers are negative and rental
+	0 joker slots, all jokers are negative and rental Flat Earth
+	no planet cards
+	some bonus/buff
+some ancient astronomer reference
+	all planet cards are secret at start they only add to pool once played
+Royal/Noble
+	only the face cards. opposite to abandoned
+Whole in One
+	if hand doesnt beat blind, reset total score to zero its not quite like needle, you get your multiple hands, but you keep trying until one beats it. they do not accumulate whats the buff?
 ## Cards
 Joker/Jester/Jimbo
 	wild in suit and rank
 	> play a hand of all wild cards
 ## Jokers
+astronomer
+	Gains X2 when you discover a poker hand
+Wild Child
+	+X? per wild card in your deck/hand
+Vermin - by Jaspal
+	legendary riff raff that generates negative commons qyasar
+	planet cards now apply hands that *contain* target maybe then resultant is decreased or some other debuff? possibly voucher or deck instead
+	no jokers?
+rainbow
+	1X per unique suit in scored hand (including wilds) so AS,AC,AD,AH,Awild = X5
+	ontop of five of a kind
 redistributers
 	halve chips & double mult in jokerMain vice versa